Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 # Config

 - Application
-- Metadata Read
+- Metadata
 - WebScraper
-- Metadata Write
-- File date formats
 - AutoCorrect
-- Camera owner
-- Location names
+- Locations
 - Convert and merge
 - Chromecast
+- Log

 ## Application
 Here you can change general settings about the applications.